lcls-users/tmo-prefex/docs/datasets.md

 Datasets
 ========

-fex2h5 creates HDF5-formatted datasets by looping through runs, steps, and events read by psana.
+psana2h5 creates HDF5-formatted datasets by looping through runs, steps, and events read by psana in parallel.
+Parallel event processing is typically very fast, but can scatter the events from each run/step into multiple files.

+This is actually a good thing when correlating events -- since data from a given event is contained in only one file.
+Because of this, we can parallelize data analysis over events.
+Each worker sees all data pertaining to a single event.

+This document describes the data layout used by psana2h5 to make this possible.
+It is not necessary to understand all this detail in order to use psana2h5.
+Instead, call `push_h5` with the `--dial` option, and it will send you h5 files from the run you have requested for analysis.

 The originating data path is typically

     /sdf/data/lcls/ds/tmo/$expname/xtc/$expname-rNNNN-s001-c000.xtc2